-- random:random is an ANYMAIL_WEBHOOK_SECRET shared secret - yoursite.example.com is your Django site
+- random:random is an ANYMAIL\WEBHOOK\SECRET shared secret - yoursite.example.com is your Django site

 Be sure the URL has a trailing slash.
-(SendGrid's inbound processing won't follow Django's APPEND_SLASH redirect.)
+(SendGrid's inbound processing won't follow Django's APPEND\SLASH redirect.)

-If you want to use Anymail's normalized spam_detected and spam_score attributes, be sure to enable the "Check incoming emails for spam" checkbox.
+If you want to use Anymail's normalized spam\detected and spam\score attributes, be sure to enable the "Check incoming emails for spam" checkbox.

-You have a choice for SendGrid's "POST the raw, full MIME message" checkbox.
-Anymail will handle either option (and you can change it at any time).
-Enabling raw MIME will give the most accurate representation of any received email (including complex forms like multi-message mailing list digests).
-But disabling it may use less memory while processing messages with many large attachments.
+In most cases, you should enable SendGrid's "POST the raw, full MIME message" checkbox.
+Anymail should work either way (and you can change the option at any time), but enabling raw MIME will give the most accurate representation of any received email (including complex forms like multi-message mailing list digests).